peterosterlund2/texel/doc/tbprobe.md

 * When probing the tablebases for a position the code tries to obtain the required information by probing the "most promising" tablebase first.
-For example, if the alpha/beta bounds are not mate scores, there is no need to probe a DTZ or DTM table since a WDL probe will be good enough to cause a cut off.
-If the alpha/beta bounds are mate scores a WDL probe is tried first anyway, because such a probe is cheaper than a DTZ/DTM probe and it might be enough to cause a cut off, for example if the probe result is a draw.
+For example, if the alpha/beta bounds are not mate scores, there is no need to probe a DTZ or DTM table since a WDL probe will be good enough to cause a cutoff.
+If the alpha/beta bounds are mate scores, a WDL probe is tried first anyway, because such a probe is cheaper than a DTZ/DTM probe and it might be enough to cause a cutoff, for example if the probe result is a draw.

 * A tablebase draw probe returns a 0 score.
 Since the engine is in constant "tablebase swindle mode", this 0 is converted to a score close to 0 in a way